← back

 December 2025

-Defended my Ph.D. in Computer Science at Purdue University
+Defended Ph.D. in Computer Science at Purdue University

 I successfully defended my Ph.D. in Computer Science at Purdue University, concluding my doctoral work on systems, networks, and AI/ML infrastructure.